Weather, hypothermia and frostbite

-Low precipitation levels, low temperatures and high winds characterize the park’s marine arctic climate.
+Low precipitation levels, low temperatures and high winds characterize Ukkusiksalik’s marine arctic climate.
 Combined with the low temperatures, the wind produces some of the highest wind chill factors in North America and the most blowing snow.
-Hudson Bay influences the area’s climate by creating a heat sink in the summer.
-On shore winds create fog in the summer and snowstorms in the fall.
-The ice remains on the bay until mid July.
-Be prepared for snow anytime, anywhere in Ukkusiksalik!
+The Hudson Bay influences the area’s climate by creating a heat sink in the summer.
+On-shore winds create fog in the summer and snowstorms in the fall.
+The ice remains on the bay until mid-July.
+Be prepared for snow anytime, anywhere in the park!

 |Month||Average high||Average low||Percipitation in mm (rain/snow)|

 |March||-22.9℃||-31.5℃||0 / 128|

 |September||+5.9℃||-0.6℃||35.8 / 81|